fmndantas/PDH/README.md

 or download the ZIP file clicking the green button above.

-If you're using any Windows OS, there's an `.exe` file inside the directory.
+If you're using any Windows OS, there's an `.exe` file inside the directory (path: ./executable/dist/PDH.exe)

 ## Dependencies